Pretrained Optimization Model for Zero-Shot Black Box Optimization: Experiments

-\paragraph{Time Budget} We assess the training and test time efficiency of GPOM across various architectures on BBOB ($d=10$) and BBOB ($d=100$) respectively, as illustrated in Figure \ref{fig:timecose}.
-GPOM demonstrates remarkable efficiency in tackling BBO problems, with negligible training costs relative to its exceptional generalization ability and high performance.
+\paragraph{Time Budget} We assess the training and test time efficiency of POM across various architectures on BBOB ($d=10$) and BBOB ($d=100$) respectively, as illustrated in Figure \ref{fig:timecose}.
+POM demonstrates remarkable efficiency in tackling BBO problems, with negligible training costs relative to its exceptional generalization ability and high performance.